AdobeDocs/control-panel.en/help/service-events/service-events.md

 To set an alert for an event, follow these steps:

-1. Click the ellipse button next to the event that you want to be reminded of, then select **[!UICONTROL Set Reminder]**.
+1. Hover over the event that you want to be reminded of or click the ellipse button in the list view and select **[!UICONTROL Set Reminder]**.

-1. Give a title to the reminder, then select the date at which you want to be notified before the event occurs.
+1. Give a title to the reminder and select the date at which you want to be notified before the event occurs.

     ![](assets/service-events-set-reminder.png)